To heal from insecure attachment as an adult takes time, tenderness, and tenacity.

 Your rhythms: daily, weekly, monthly, seasonally.

-Your menstrual cycle and its effect on your energy levels, mood, and outlook.
+If you menstruate, your cycle and its effect on your energy levels, mood, and outlook.

 Allow your body to move and take up the space it needs.